voxpupuli/puppet-nfs/README.md

 ## Limitations

-If you want to have specific package versions installed you may manage the needed packages outside of this module (use manage_packages => false).
-It is only tested to use 'present', 'installed', 'absent', 'purged', 'held' and 'latest' as argument for the parameters server_package_ensure and client_package_ensure.
+If you want to have specific package versions installed you may manage the needed packages outside of this module (use `manage_packages => false`).
+It is only tested to use 'present', 'installed', 'absent', 'purged', 'held', and 'latest' as argument for the parameters `server_package_ensure` and `client_package_ensure`.

 ## Disclaimer

-This module based on Harald Skoglund <haraldsk@redpill-linpro.com> from https://github.com/haraldsk/puppet-module-nfs/ but has been fundementally refactored
+This module based on Harald Skoglund <haraldsk@redpill-linpro.com> from
+<https://github.com/haraldsk/puppet-module-nfs/> but has been fundamentally refactored

 ## Transfer Notice